Shane McGuirk

-Shane McGuirk (born 9 May 1995) is an Irish professional darts player who plays in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
-He is the reigning WDF World Champion after winning the 2024 WDF World Darts Championship, becoming the first world darts champion from the Republic of Ireland.
-He is also a former Irish Open and FCD Anniversary Open champion.
-McGuirk won a title on PDC Development Tour in 2019.
+Shane McGuirk (born 9 May 1995) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
+A winner of the Irish Open and FCD Anniversary Open in the World Darts Federation (WDF), he defeated Paul Lim 6–3 to win the 2024 WDF World Darts Championship, becoming the first darts world champion from the Republic of Ireland.
+He subsequently earned a PDC Tour Card for the first time in 2026.
+McGuirk also won a title on the PDC Development Tour in 2019.

 Career

 2018–2021

 McGuirk reached the Last 16 of the 2018 World Masters, losing to 2015 BDO World Champion Scott Mitchell 3–1 in sets.

 He had success on the PDC Development Tour in 2019, reaching two finals before winning his first Development Tour title in Event 13, defeating Keane Barry 5–4 in the final.

 McGuirk attended UK Qualifying School (Q-School) in 2021, where he achieved a nine-dart finish but missed out on a PDC Tour Card by one point.